Call for the creation of a European Foundation

 10:45 A case study: toxicological study of the exposome

-11:15 A science-driven action in the context of an acute crisis triggered by climate change (repeated large fires, major floods)
+11:15 A science-driven action in the context of an acute crisis triggered by

 11:45 Round-table: Self-organisation of research communities in responding to crises